-Where fitted, marine evacuation systems (MES) shall comply with Marine Orders Part 25.
+Where fitted, marine evacuation systems (MES) shall comply with the requirements specified in Marine Orders Part 25 for class A vessels over 500 gross tonnage.

 3.10.2.4 Overboard discharges

 Means shall be provided to prevent any overboard discharge on to a survival craft during abandonment.